 - Kills and destroys critical mycorrhizal fungal networks.
-Fungi are responsible for: producing acids and enzymes that make nutrients available to plants, creating carbon-based soil aggregates that hold 20x their weight in water, decomposing cellulose and lignin, allowing plants to share resources, helping plants fight off disease and pests, and are a key component of a regenerative healthy soil ecosystem.
+Fungi are responsible for producing acids and enzymes that make nutrients available to plants, creating carbon-based soil aggregates that hold 20x their weight in water, decomposing cellulose and lignin, allowing plants to share resources, and helping plants fight off disease and pests.
+They are a key component of a regenerative healthy soil ecosystem.

-- Pulverizes soil aggregates, which increases soil erosion from wind and water, and also decreases the rate that water can be absorbed into the soil.
+- Pulverizes soil aggregates, which increases soil erosion from wind and water, and also decreases the rate at which that water can be absorbed into the soil.